Malvagfr/ih_datamadpt1121_project_m1/README.md

         └── results
  ```

-- data: for storing intermediate and final data (in csv so it’s easy to access, storing intermediate data is helpful for testing purposes.)
+- **data**: for storing intermediate and final data (in csv so it’s easy to access, storing intermediate data is helpful for testing purposes.)
-- modules: includes python scripts where functions are defined.
+- **modules**: includes python scripts where functions are defined.
-- notebooks: sometimes using jupyter notebook for developing is helpful, but this files are not part of the final project.
+- **notebooks**: sometimes using jupyter notebook for developing is helpful, but this files are not part of the final project.
-- main_script.py: this file includes the ejecutable part and is related with all modules files.
+- **main_script.py**: this file includes the ejecutable part and is related with all modules files.

  ## **🧩 Modules:**